Teleprospecting Done Right

 Client Success – The Answer is in the Lead Sheets

 When we work with a client, frequently we come on the scene to replace failed efforts, either internally or after they have outsourced to other firms.
 When this happens, the client has a basis to directly compare how we, a teleprospecting firm using experienced executive callers, compare to the methods they have used previously.

 What we get most often from our clients, whether new to us or organizations that we have worked with in the long-term, is the positive feedback about the notes and comments in our lead sheets.

-Our lead sheets contain a great amount of information that we have captured from the telephone conversations with prospects.
+Our lead sheets contain a great amount of information that we have captured from the telephone conversations with complex B2B sales prospects.
 The feedback from our satisfied clients is that they are surprised at how thorough the conversation is and how that is reflected in our notes.

 Consistently we hear that they never seem to experience that anywhere else.

 A thorough and comprehensive lead sheet, that is a result of a real conversation, helps a client understand what is going on with the prospect right now.
 It includes complete answers to the following important questions: